Rowdy Tellez Player Props: Brewers vs. Giants

 Rowdy Tellez At The Plate

-- Tellez leads Milwaukee in total hits (25) this season while batting .258 with 13 extra-base hits.
+- Tellez has 25 hits, which is best among Milwaukee hitters this season, while batting .255 with 13 extra-base hits.

-- He ranks 87th in batting average, 77th in on base percentage, and 14th in slugging among the qualifying hitters in MLB action.
+- Among the qualifying hitters, he ranks 91st in batting average, while his on-base percentage ranks 84th and he is 15th in slugging.

-- Tellez will look to extend his seven-game hitting streak.
-He's batting .368 with one homer during his last games.

-- Looking at the 28 games he has played this season, he's homered in eight of them (28.6%), and in 8.1% of his trips to the dish.
+- Looking at the 29 games he has played this year, he's hit a home run in eight of them (27.6%), and in 8% of his trips to the plate.

-- In 50.0% of his games this season, Tellez has had at least one RBI.
-He's picked up more than one in 17.9% and driven in three or more of his team's runs in two contests.
+- Tellez has had at least one RBI in 48.3% of his games this year (14 of 29), with two or more RBI five times (17.2%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 12 games this season (42.9%), including multiple runs in three games.
+- He has scored a run in 12 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.